 Fr John McLoughlin was born at Atherton, Lancashire in September 1963.
-His father was a native of Knock, Co Mayo, Ireland and his mother, of Irish decent, was born at Atherton.
-John is the youngest of eight children – one of whom also serves as a priest in the Liverpool Archdiocese and one who is a member of the Congregation of the Sisters of Charity of St Paul, the Apostle.
-Apart from one Fr John’s other brothers are all married with families while his other sister, who was born with Down Syndrome, has lived with him permanently since 2007.
+His father, Thomas, was a native of Knock, Co Mayo, Ireland and his mother, Rose, of Irish decent, was born at Atherton.
+Fr John is the youngest of eight children.
+One of his brothers, Kevin, also serves as a priest in the Liverpool Archdiocese.
+His other brothers are all married except one.
+Fr John’s sister, Anne, is a member of the Congregation of the Sisters of Charity of St Paul, the Apostle.
+And his other sister, Margaret, who was born with Down syndrome, has lived with him permanently since 2007.

-Fr John began his studies for the priesthood as a junior seminarian in 1976.
+Fr McLoughlin began his studies for the priesthood as a junior seminarian in 1976.
 Following his time at Upholland College he was sent to All Hallows College, Dublin and gained a diploma in Philosophy and a Sacred Theology Baccalaureate from the Pontifical University of Maynooth.
-In June 1987 he left All Hallows and took up a teaching post with the La Sainte Union Sisters at Grays Convent High School leaving in 1989 to continue his studies for the priesthood at the Venerable English College, Rome.
-In 1992 he gained a Sacred Liturgy Licence from the Pontifical Liturgical Institute of San Anselmo.
+In June 1987 he left All Hallows and took up a teaching post with the La Sainte Union Sisters at Grays Convent High School leaving in 1989 to continue his studies for the priesthood at the Venerable English College, Rome, where he was ordained deacon in March 1991 by Archbishop Warlock.
+In December of that same year Archbishop Warlock ordained Fr John a priest of the Archdiocese of Liverpool.
+Returning to Rome after his ordination Fr John gained a Sacred Liturgy Licence from the Pontifical Liturgical Institute of San Anselmo in 1992.